ievolutioned/playbook/playbook.md

 ## Web Apps

-In our experience, Ruby on Rails web apps tend to be fast to market and have a low total cost of ownership because they are highly conventional.
+In our experience, [Ruby on Rails](http://rubyonrails.org/) web apps tend to be fast to market and have a low total cost of ownership because they are highly conventional.
 One Rails app's codebase looks very similar to other Rails app's codebases.
 There's also strong overlap between agile and Ruby communities, which means, among things, that Ruby developers tend to write tests, use object-oriented design, and avoid repeated code.

-Maybe the greatest compliment we can pay to Rails is that we've made a huge financial commitment to it, essentially betting the future of the company on it in 2005.
+Maybe the greatest compliment we can pay to Rails is that we've made a huge financial commitment to it, essentially betting the future of the company on it in 2009.
 We're still here.

-In return, we're proud of our contributions to the community, in particular our open source libraries and articles on GIANT ROBOTS SMASHING INTO OTHER GIANT ROBOTS.
+In return, we're proud of our contributions to the community, in particular our [open source libraries](https://github.com/thoughtbot) and articles on [GIANT ROBOTS SMASHING INTO OTHER GIANT ROBOTS](http://robots.thoughtbot.com/).

 In addition to Ruby, we use other open source software (OSS) and web standards such as HTML, CSS, JavaScript, UNIX, Vim, and Postgres because they:
 - Are high quality.